 This type of scoliosis must not be confused with infantile idiopathic scoliosis.
 Although the latter also can present as a deformity in early childhood, spinal radiographs show that there are no vertebral anomalies in the infantile form of idiopathic scoliosis.

-Congenital spinal deformity is classified according to the types of anomalies.
+Congenital spinal deformity is classified according to the types of anomalies present.
 The following classification of MacEwen, advocated by the Scoliosis Research Society, has been well accepted:

 Failure of formation (see the first image below) - This may be either partial (wedge vertebra) or complete (hemivertebra)